nimakaviani/rubychy/README.md

 ```

 ## Sending Messages
-With a created bot you can create messages of different type, attach custom keyboards, and pass them through the `send_message` function as follows:
+With a created bot you can create messages of different types, attach custom keyboards, and pass them through the `send_message` function as follows:
 ```ruby
 require 'rubychy'